aaronhall/backbone.mediator.js/README.md

 var myList = new List();
 ```

 The value of a `mediated` key can be in a few different formats.
 Which you use depends on your style preference and what arguments you want passed to the Director.
-Below, the List view illustrates the different formats.
+The List view below illustrates the different formats.
 Every function below will have `this` set to the view instance when called.

 ```javascript
 var List = Backbone.MediatedView.extend({